How to Remove a Co-Founder Without Losing the Business

 - This is the window in which a removal is cleanest.
 Most founders wait until the P&L has already absorbed the cost.

-The decision: whether to remove the co-founder from operational involvement and buy out their economic interest, while allowing them to retain passive equity pending a liquidity event.
-Or to attempt a restructured partnership with clearly separated domains and a defined horizon for resolution.
+The decision: remove the co-founder from operational involvement and buy out their economic interest, while allowing them to retain passive equity pending a liquidity event.

-The decision-maker was the growth-oriented founder, who held majority authority under the partnership agreement by virtue of a tie-breaking clause that had never been tested.
-The clause existed.
-Neither founder had ever acknowledged it explicitly, because doing so would have formally ended the fiction of equal partnership.
+The decision-maker was the growth-oriented founder.
+He held majority authority under the partnership agreement by virtue of a tie-breaking clause that had never been tested.

 The three options on the table